michaelrambeau/bestofjs-batches/README.md

 ## Commands

-`npm test`; run the test batch (a simple loop through the projects stored in the database)
+`npm test`: run the test batch (a simple loop through the projects stored in the database)

 `npm run build`: create the json file from snapshots stored in the database.